Skip to main content

 The Growth Hormone and IGF-1 Axis

-Parallel to the pancreatic system runs another powerful hormonal network ∞ the (GH) and insulin-like growth factor 1 (IGF-1) axis.
+Parallel to the pancreatic system runs another powerful hormonal network ∞ the growth hormone (GH) and insulin-like growth factor 1 (IGF-1) axis.
 Growth hormone is released in pulses by the pituitary gland, a small but mighty structure at the base of the brain.

 Its release is a response to signals from the hypothalamus, creating a communication cascade known as the hypothalamic-pituitary axis.
 While GH is widely associated with growth during childhood and adolescence, its role in adulthood is equally vital for sustaining healthy body composition, repairing tissues, and regulating metabolism.